About the Better Together Fund

 The Better Together Fund provides a way to help respond to the needs of our community, now and in the time to come, after the effects of the Pulse nightclub tragedy.

-The fund will support four key areas:
+The fund supports four key areas:

 -Gaps in the support nonprofits are providing to survivors and families